 Researchers believe that depression and anxiety in Parkinson's are due to changes in brain chemistry that are caused by the disease itself.
 (In fact, in some people, depression starts years before Parkinson's is diagnosed.)
 The same pathways that create dopamine in the brain — which are impacted in PD — also create the brain chemical serotonin, which regulates mood, appetite and sleep.
 Scientists think that the effect of Parkinson's on serotonin, as well as other brain chemicals that support mood, is responsible for symptoms of depression and anxiety.

 The Michael J. Fox Foundation (MJFF) actively pursues research that can shed light on the connection between mood changes and Parkinson's — and lead to treatment breakthroughs for people living with the disease.
 The MJFF-funded Study of Antidepressants in Parkinson's Disease found that certain antidepressants eased depression in people with Parkinson's without worsening movement symptoms.
 Still, more work remains to find more and better treatments for depression and anxiety.
 Researchers are looking at several different therapies: medications such as Buspar (buspirone) for anxiety, as well as cognitive behavioral therapy and non-invasive brain stimulation for both depression and anxiety.
-Register for recruiting studies in your area through MJFF's online tool Fox Trial Finder.
+Join recruiting studies in your area through MJFF's online tool Fox Trial Finder.